Anglican Church of Australia: Same-sex unions and LGBT clergy

 In 2015, an arm of the Anglican Church in Southern Queensland voted in favour of same-sex civil unions.
 Also, Bishop Kay Goldsworthy appointed an openly gay and partnered priest to another post.
-In response, the Sydney synod passed a resolution stating that the diocese "views the actions of the Bishop of Gippsland as a breach of collegiality and fellowship at a profound level".
+In response, the Sydney synod passed a resolution criticising the actions of the Dioceses of Gippsland and Wangaratta, and declaring a break "of collegiality and fellowship" with the dioceses.
 In 2016, the Bishop of Ballarat declared his support for same-sex marriage.
 In April 2016, a parish in the Diocese of Perth blessed the union of a same-sex couple.
-At General Synod in 2017, the synod passed a resolution criticising the Scottish Episcopal Church for its acceptance of same-sex marriage as well as an additional resolution calling for the church in Australia "to have a series of conversations on its understanding of sexuality."
+At its general synod in 2017, a resolution was passed criticising the Scottish Episcopal Church for its acceptance of same-sex marriage as well as an additional resolution calling for the church in Australia "to have a series of conversations on its understanding of sexuality".
 Also in 2017, the Diocese of Perth in Western Australia elected Bishop Kay Goldsworthy as its archbishop.
 Goldsworthy said that she supports an "inclusive" approach to same-sex marriage.
 "Archbishop Goldsworthy revealed that she had voted Yes in the same-sex marriage survey."
 In 2022, Goldsworthy ordained an openly gay man in a civil partnership in Perth.

 Regarding transgender issues, there are dioceses and congregations with serving transgender clergy.
 In 2017, Archbishop Phillip Aspinall asked for "prayerful support" for the Revd Josephine Inkpin who had transitioned and come out as a transgender woman.
 "The Archbishop of Brisbane Dr Phillip Aspinall supported Dr Inkpin and passed on her statement to clergy in July 2017, along with his wish that 'unhelpful speculation' might be avoided."
 Inkpin continues to serve in the Brisbane diocese.
 She shared that the bishops and leaders of the Diocese of Brisbane "have assisted in arrangements for enabling [her] public recognition of gender."
 Inkpin, who is married to the Revd Penny Jones, one of the first female priests ordained in Australia, is the first openly transgender priest in Australia.
 The State Library of Queensland interviewed Inkpin and her wife about the intersection of gender, faith, religion and identity for their "Dangerous Women" podcast.

-Controversy over LGBT issues caused a split from the Church in 2022: former Bishop of Sydney Glenn Davies, alongside two congregations, left the Anglican Church of Australia to form the newly-formed Diocese of the Southern Cross, which is affiliated to the conservative Global Fellowship of Confessing Anglicans (GAFCON).
-The split was endorsed by the Anglican Bishop of Tasmania Richard Condie, but was described as "dangerous for the Church" by the Archbishop of Canterbury Justin Welby.
+Controversy over LGBT issues caused a split from the church in 2022: a former Archbishop of Sydney, Glenn Davies, alongside two congregations, left the Anglican Church of Australia to form the newly-formed Diocese of the Southern Cross which is affiliated to the conservative Global Fellowship of Confessing Anglicans (GAFCON).
+The split was endorsed by the Bishop of Tasmania, Richard Condie and the Archbishop of Sydney Kanishka Raffel, but was described as "dangerous for the Church" by the Archbishop of Canterbury, Justin Welby.

 Provinces and dioceses

-The whole church is led by the primate, Geoffrey Smith, Archbishop of Adelaide.
+The whole church is led by the primate, Mark Short, bishop of Canberra and Goulburn.

 The provinces and dioceses are listed with each diocese's bishop or archbishop: